Paker322/BookStoreApi/README.md

 ## License

-This project is released under the [Your License Here] license.
+This project is released under the MIT license.
 See the LICENSE file for more details.

-## Contact

-Should you have any questions or require further assistance, please reach out to [Your Contact Information].